aminshahid573/javascript-part1/README.md

 # JavaScript Tutorial

 Welcome to the JavaScript Tutorial repository!
 This tutorial is designed to help beginners get started with JavaScript programming.
-In this tutorial, we cover fundamental concepts such as variables, strings, numbers, math operations, dates, time manipulation, arrays, objects, object destructuring, functions and parameters, heap and scope, functions with objects, scope levels, and hoisting.
+In this tutorial, we cover fundamental concepts such as variables, strings, numbers, math operations, dates, time manipulation, arrays, objects, object destructuring, functions and parameters, heap and scope, functions with objects, scope levels, hoisting, and additional topics commonly asked in interviews.

 ## Table of Contents